-Light and Water Department provided over 84.3 Million gallons of ground water, supplied from three well pumps located within the Village.
+Your water comes from 3 groundwater wells, located within the Village.
 Well #1 has a depth of 300 feet, Well #4 has a depth of 220 feet, and Well #3 has a depth of 250 feet.
 Approximately, 5.48 miles of Sebewaing's distribution system was installed in the 1930's.
 Today, the oldest water mains date back to the 1950's.
-We currently, maintain 17.8 miles of underground water mains and use 2 elevated storage tanks.
-In 2021, both water towers were inspected and maintenance was done on the sample tap on the 75,000 gallon tower.
-We also installed another automatic flusher to eliminate an additional dead end.
+We currently, maintain 17.8 miles of underground water mains and utilize 2 elevated storage tanks.
+In 2022, Sebewaing Light and Water provided over 80.6 Million gallons of groundwater.
+Both water towers were inspected, and a washout/cleaning/ disinfection was performed on the 300,000 gallon tower.
 The Light and Water department remains committed to making improvements to the water system and delivering the best water quality possible.